Header image redox reactions.

 reduction reaction: MnO4-(aq) + 5e → Mn2+(aq)

-However as above this equation is not balanced in terms of atoms or charge, so to balance it simply follow the procedure we used above:
+However this equation is not balanced in terms of both the number of atoms of each type present on both sides of the equation or the total charge present on each side of the equation, so to balance it simply follow the procedure we used above:

 reduction reaction: MnO4 (aq)- + 8H+(aq)+ 5e → Mn2+(aq) + 4H20(l)

-This now balances the equation in terms of atoms but also the charges on both sides of the equation.
+This equation now balances in terms of atoms and also the charges on both sides of the equation.

 A redox titration using potassium permanganate

-potassium permanganate and fe2+ ions reacting As an example consider the oxidation of Fe2+(aq) ions to Fe3+(aq) ions by an acidified potassium permanganate solution.
+potassium permanganate and fe2+ ions reacting As an example of using an acidified potassium permanganate solution as an oxidising agent in a redox reaction consider the oxidation of Fe2+(aq) ions to Fe3+(aq) ions by an acidified potassium permanganate solution.

 Iron (II) sulfate is present in many lawn care and lawn conditioners because it kills moss, which can spoil the look of a lawn.
-The concentration of Fe2+(aq) ions in a sample of lawn conditioner can be determined by carrying out a titration using potassium permanganate.
+The concentration of Fe2+(aq) ions in a sample of lawn conditioner can be determined by carrying out a titration using an acidified potassium permanganate solution.
+The method used is shown opposite and described below:

-The permanganate is placed in a burette, as shown in the image opposite while a solution of the Fe2+(aq) ions is placed in a conical flask as shown.
-When the purple permanganate ion is added to the Fe2+(aq) ions in the conical flask it oxidises the Fe2+(aq) ions to form Fe3+(aq) ions and the purple MnO4- ions are reduced to form the almost colourless Mn2+ ions.
+The permanganate solution is placed in a burette, a solution of 0.02M is often used; as shown in the image opposite while a known volume, usually 25ml of the solution of the Fe2+(aq) solution is pipetted into a conical flask which contains 25ml of 1M sulfuric acid, as shown in the image.
+When the purple permanganate ion is added slowly into to the Fe2+(aq) ions in the conical flask it oxidises the Fe2+(aq) ions to form Fe3+(aq) ions and the purple MnO4- ions are reduced to form the almost colourless Mn2+ ions.
+The permanganate solution will be added until the solution in the conical flask is colourless or a pale pink.
+As with any titration the titration should be repeated until concurrent results are obtained and an average titre can then be calculated.

 We already have a balanced half-equation for the reduction of the purple acidified permanganate ion (MnO4-) to the almost colourless Mn2+(aq) ion: